Foxy/foxy-node-netlify-functions/README.md

   - [cart](src/functions/cart): Converts a cart between recurring and non-recurring.
 Useful in an upsell flow.
   - [idevaffiliate-marketplace](src/functions/idevaffiliate-marketplace): A marketplace-style integration, using iDevAffiliate.
   - [shiptheory](src/functions/shiptheory): Creates shipments in your ShipTheory account upon successful transactions.
+  - [custom-tax-endpoint](src/functions/custom-tax-endpoint): Returns a custom tax configuration to the cart.

 ### Data Store Integrations